Tenneri · Interactive Learning Demo

 Change the audience

-Scenario: You have just completed your first week at your placement.
-Your supervisor asked you to send a short email to the IT department requesting access to the shared project folder on OneDrive.
-You have never met the IT contact before.
+Scenario: Your first week at your placement.
+Your supervisor needs you to email the IT department requesting access to the shared OneDrive project folder.
+You have never met the IT contact.

 AI Writing Assistant Sandbox